GeneTheBean/Forecast-App/README.md

 Setting up the API call:

 Firstly, I need to make a developer account for OpenWeatherMap and make use of the account's clientID and secretID keys.
 API keys should never be pushed to public repositories so I keep them in a separate file that will be listed in .gitignore.
+I use the axios client to make the AJAX call.
+I'll need to make a reducer to handle the data returned by the dispatched action.
+I use the redux-promise middleware to ensure that the data fetched from the asynchronous request is being passed to my reducer.
+To test if the data from the AJAX request is being returned correctly I console log it.
+However, there is the case where the city searched isn't found.
+For this I return null, I'll have to think about how to handle this later on.
+For now, everything seems to be in order, so I'm going to make my Weather List container next.